Book Review: Fabulosa

 Oh my, put on your spangled tux for this one.

 Some poetry books are balm.
 They soothe a reader’s jangled nerves.
 Fabulosa isn’t one of those books.
-From the first poem, “Why My Poems Wear Black Gloves,” to the last, Karen Rigby turns up the volume and heaps on the glitz.
-Whether a poem is (ostensibly) about movie stars, musicians, thoroughbred race horses, artists, “fuchsia engines,” or “carnal peonies”—everyone and everything here is gussied up in black lame and hot pink, ready to party.
+From the first poem, “Why My Poems Arrive Wearing Black Gloves,” to the last, Karen Rigby turns up the volume and heaps on the glitz.
+Whether a poem is (ostensibly) about movie stars, thoroughbred race horses, artists, “fuchsia engines,” or “carnal peonies”—everyone and everything here is gussied up in black lame and hot pink, ready to party.

 And the glitter isn’t only on the surface.
 “On Marion Cotillard’s 2008 Oscar Dress,” begins with a “mermaid silhouette…X-back sweeping to a fishtail hem,” but the poem grabs us in its teeth and carries us beneath first impressions: